7 best virtual office software for remote team collaboration

 Fast forward collaboration with the best virtual office software

-To cultivate healthy teamwork, you need virtual office software that records and saves your work so you can always return to it—like a VHS tape.
+To cultivate healthy teamwork, you need virtual office software that records and saves your work so you can always return to it.
 In this piece, we looked at seven of these, including Switchboard, Spatial Chat, Gather, Kumospace, Teemyco, Happeo, and TimeCamp Planner.
-All of which give your people a centralized hub so they can find each other and get work done async and in real time.
-This way, you can make progress when it suits you, rather than “catching the show” on someone else’s schedule.
+All of these give your people a centralized hub so they can find each other and get work done async and in real time.
+This way, you can make progress when it suits you, rather than restructuring your day to fit someone else’s schedule.

 Switchboard goes one step beyond, by easily integrating into your workflow to bring your teams, tools, and processes together in an intuitive, easy-to-use digital workspace.
-It allows you to create “always open” rooms that let your people engage and enjoy spontaneous interactions, just as they would in a physical office.
-Create as many environments as you need–brainstorming hubs, break spaces, and sprint rooms–to let your teams enjoy the benefits of remote or hybrid work with the feeling of an in-person work environment.
+It lets you create “always open” rooms that enable your team to engage with content on their own time.
+Create as many rooms as you need–brainstorming hubs, break spaces, and sprint planning rooms–to let people enjoy the benefits of moving work forward in context.

 Looking for a virtual office that unlocks healthy and effective teamwork?